msg-DAVID-GmbH/RemoteWorking/03_moderating_remote_meetings.md

    - make everybody state their name when beginning to talk
 - "ambassador-rule": in bigger meetings, use an ambassador who watches the chat for questions and comments.
 Moderator asks comoderator from time to time if something happened, ambassador interrupts moderator if urgent questions arise.
 - when videochatting with multiple people, direct the camera to the person speaking.
 Alternatively, deactivate automatic zoom.

+## Participants of virtual meetings
+- in case of voice-only meeting AND participants not known to each other: makes everyone speaking tell their name: "This is Martin, I just wanted to add ..."
+- "overcommunicate" ("overuse" body language, facial expressions and gestures to communicate all the time)
+- also overcommunicate in content: check + paraphrase what you heard: "This is Joe.
+Is it right that you said X, Y and Z?
+Just want to make sure I understood you."